-3.3(c) Accelerate the implementation of the KZN Poverty Eradication Master plan with specific focus on support of insecure household to benefit from food security initiatives
+3.3(c) Accelerate the implementation of the KZN Poverty Eradication Master plan with specific focus on support of insecure households to benefit from food security initiatives development and widespread corruption.
+It is important to also note that this has got a negative impact on food security affecting mostly poor households.

 The KwaZulu-Natal Provincial Administration has developed a Poverty Eradication Master Plan that attempts to holistically address the issues of poverty in the province.
-Amongst other things the plan identifies the challenges facing the province as lack of training and skills resulting in unemployment, unsustainable economic resource allocation, poor quality education, insufficient infrastructural development and widespread corruption.
-It is important to also note that this has got a negative impact on food security affecting mostly poor households.
+Amongst other things the plan identifies the challenges facing the province as lack of training and skills resulting in unemployment, unsustainable economic resource allocation, poor quality education, insufficient infrastructural